70 Best Smart Travel Budget Tips and Hacks

 55. Donate Your Remaining Cash Before Heading Home

-It will reduce the hassle of dealing with the exchange back home and in the end, you might end up with almost nothing, so it’s not really worth it to take it with you.
-It is better to donate which will make a positive difference in others’ lives and you will feel better, too.
+This reduces the hassle of exchanging it back home.
+In the end, you might end up with almost nothing, so it’s not worth taking it with you.
+It’s better to donate it, which will make a positive difference in others’ lives and make you feel good, too.

 Chewing gum is a helpful remedy for plugged ears during a flight.
 Chewing typically gets rid of the clogged feeling in your ears, so you can feel normal when altitudes change.